Real-Time PCR

 EURORealTime

-specific and highly sensitive direct pathogen detection
+Specific and highly sensitive direct detection of pathogens and genetic markers

 Advantages of the EURORealTime system